 About the same time that all this disastrous intelligence was brought to Apostle Paul by the household of Chloe, other messengers arrived from Corinth, bearing the answer of the Church to his previous letter, of which (as we have mentioned above) they requested an explanation; and at the same time referring to his decision several questions which caused dispute and difficulty.
-These questions related -
+These questions related are as follows.

 1st, To the controversies respecting meat which had been offered to idols;

 2dly, To the disputes regarding celibacy and matrimony; the right of divorce; and the perplexities which arose in the case of mixed marriages, where one of the parties was an unbeliever;

 3dly, To the exercise of spiritual gifts in the public assemblies of the Church.